jaijain96/k8s_experiments/notes/objects-in-kubernetes.md

 `Label`s.
 It is possible to use `Label`s as well as `Annotation`s in the metadata of the same object.

-Here are some examples of information that could be recorded in annotations:
+Here are some examples of information that could be recorded in `Annotation`s:

 1. Fields managed by a declarative configuration layer.
-Attaching these fields as annotations distinguishes them from default values set by clients or servers, and from auto-generated fields and fields set by auto-sizing or auto-scaling systems.
+Attaching these fields as `Annotation`s distinguishes them from default values set by clients or servers, and from auto-generated fields and fields set by auto-sizing or auto-scaling systems.
 2. Build, release, or image information like timestamps, release IDs,